 Transaction.tenders.id.
 The transaction tender must be a payment card, not cash or other tender.
 For examples, see Migrate from the Transactions API.

-Developers should make best efforts to update their working version of Reader SDK as soon as new versions are available.
-Square supports a given version of Reader SDK for two years following its initial release, unless an update is required to address critical security updates or vulnerabilities or as otherwise deemed necessary by Square.
-If it becomes necessary to discontinue support for an SDK version before the two-year life expectancy, Square contacts you in advance using the email address associated with your Square account.
+Developers should make their best efforts to update their working version of the Reader SDK as soon as new versions are available.
+Square supports a given version of the Reader SDK for 2 years following its initial release, unless an update is required to address critical security updates or vulnerabilities or as otherwise deemed necessary by Square.
+If it becomes necessary to discontinue support for an SDK version before the 2-year life expectancy, Square contacts you in advance using the email address associated with your Square account.